AndrzejSS/ShopifyChallenge-Fall2021/README.md

 #### 2) How to Use:
 If you have Maven installed you can run "mvn spring-boot:run" in the root directory.

-There are sample Postman calls included in the root directory.
+The project can also be run by running " java -jar ./target/demo-0.0.1-SNAPSHOT.jar " There are sample Postman calls included in the root directory.